debemdeboas/avaaz-engineering-exercise/README.md

 - The destination database table (see `database/initdb.d/setup.sql`)
 - A bare bones Flask app (see `app/server.py`)

-**We recommend you spend a maximum of two hours on it, and don't worry if you didn’t cover all of the requirements.**
+**We recommend you spend a maximum of two hours on it, and don't worry if you didn't cover all of the requirements.**

 ## Instructions